Checkio-Game-Missions/checkio-empire-count-inversion/info/story.md

 All units should be numbered and the order is very important.
-But how to measure irregularity?
+But how do we deal with and measure irregularities?